France ~ Chateau de Chenonceau: Tour of the Ladies Chateau

 Our guide led us into the stone castle through the main entry with the original wooden doors.
 This section, built in 1513, was sold to King Francois I, in 1535, to pay back taxes and debts.
 In 1547, Henri II presented it to his mistress, Diane de Poitiers.
 Diane loved the chateau and lavished her feminine touches on the property.

 However, when Henri died, the queen (Catherine de Medici) took revenge and forced Diane out.
-She took Chaumont (another chateau) in exchange.
+Diane took Chaumont (another chateau) in exchange.
 In the end, the rival between these two women created the galleried bridge, the chateau’s most famous feature.
 Diane designed and installed a small lower bridge.
 Catherine then redesigned a large extension above and thus, the chateau grew over the river.

-Paintings, tapestries, original furniture and other Reniassance period pieces are scattered throughout the rooms.
+Paintings, tapestries, original furniture and other Renaissance period pieces are scattered throughout the rooms.
 Visitors see the guardroom, chapel, bedroom of Diane de Poitiers, and another used by Catherine de Medici.
 I found it easy to imagine royalty dancing in the spacious gallery ballroom over the water.
 The view from the room’s windows, however, bespoke tranquility.

 In addition, we saw Henri II’s bedroom with a portrait of Diane and the five queens’ bedroom- used by Catherine de Medici’s two daughters and three daughters-in-law.
 Louise of Lorraine’s bedroom was decorated in somber black and white after her husband, King Henri III,died.
 She then became known as the White Queen for joining the reclusive nuns who always wore white.